awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 **Windows**: See *Rescue Action* in [Using EC2Rescue for Windows Server with the Command Line](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-cli.html#ec2rw-rescue)\.

 **Linux**: Some EC2Rescue for Linux modules detect and attempt to remediate issues\.
-For more information ,see the [aws\-ec2rescue\-linux ](https://github.com/awslabs/aws-ec2rescue-linux/tree/master/docs) documentation for each module on GitHub\.
+For more information, see the [aws\-ec2rescue\-linux](https://github.com/awslabs/aws-ec2rescue-linux/tree/master/docs) documentation for each module on GitHub\.

 ## How It Works<a name="automation-ec2rescue-how"></a>